Mostafaghoniem14/TODO-LIST-APP-by-Typescript/README.md

-# 📝 TypeScript Todo App
+# 📝 TypeScript TODO App

 A clean, minimalist Todo List application built with **TypeScript**, **Vite**, and the **UUID** library.
 This app provides a simple interface for adding, completing, and saving tasks using the browser's local storage.